InnerView-Ultrasound/aio-setup/README.md

     virt-install --virt-type kvm --name [YOUR-VM-NAME] --location http://deb.debian.org/debian/dists/bullseye/main/installer-amd64/ --os-variant debian11 --disk size=32 --memory 2048 --graphics none --console pty,target_type=serial --extra-args "console=ttyS0"
     ```

-1. Running the above command will guide you through the CLI-based Debian installer.
-When asked, I recommend setting the hostname to the same value as the name you gave to your VM (for example, `example1-com`).
+1. Navigate through the text-based Debian installer.
+Most options can remain as their default.
+When asked, you can set the hostname to the same value as the name you gave to your VM (for example, `example1-com`).
 When *tasksel* runs and asks you to install a desktop, uncheck the "debian graphical" and "GNOME" options, and check the "ssh server" option (so that you may easily login to configure it).
 Make sure "standard system utilities" is also checked.
-Most other installer options can remain default.
+Make sure to choose "/dev/vda" for GRUB.
-1. Once your VM reboots, it will ask you to login to it.
-Use "root", enter the password you selected, and then run the following (**on the VM**):
+1. When finished, your new VM will reboot and ask you to log in.
+Use "root", enter the password you selected, and then run the following command (**on the VM**):
    ```shell
    apt install -y curl && curl -fsSL https://get.docker.com | sh && docker run --init --sig-proxy=false --name nextcloud-aio-mastercontainer --restart always --publish 8080:8080 --env APACHE_PORT=11000 --env APACHE_IP_BINDING=0.0.0.0 --volume nextcloud_aio_mastercontainer:/mnt/docker-aio-config --volume /var/run/docker.sock:/var/run/docker.sock:ro nextcloud/all-in-one:latest
    ```